 If you have a concern about a pupil please ring the school on 01162625422 and ask to speak to the Designated Safeguarding Lead (DSL).In the school holidays or when school is closed please ring Leicester City Council Children's Social Care Duty and Advice team on 0116 4541004 or the police.
 Alternatively email firstname.lastname@example.org and a DSL will contact you as soon as possible.

-The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
-Schools are not able to investigate concerns but have a legal duty to refer them.
-In most instances, the school will be able to inform the parents/carer of its need to make a referral.
-However, sometimes the school is advised by Children’s Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
+Catherine Infant School has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
+Schools/college are not able to investigate concerns but have a legal duty to refer them.
+In most instances, the school/college will be able to inform the parents/carer of its need to make a referral.
+However, sometimes the school/college is advised by Children’s Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
-The school follows legislation that aims to act in the best interests of the child.
+The school/college follows legislation that aims to act in the best interests of the child.

 At Catherine Infant School the health, wellbeing and safety of our pupils is always at the forefront of everything we do.
 Safeguarding is ever present in all aspects of school life from ensuring that children feel safe and happy in school, that parents are confident that their children are well cared for, safety on trips and visits, to safety aspects of the curriculum and preparation for life both inside and outside school.
 This page of the website is to keep parents and carers informed of important aspects of safeguarding and to provide any help and information we can to work together to keep our pupils safe.

-Please follow the link to Catherine Infant School Parents Safeguarding leaflet (distributed on 3.9.18) Parents Safeguarding Leaflet 2018-19.pdf
+Please follow the link to Catherine Infant School Parents Safeguarding leaflet - Safeguarding & Child Protection Leaflet

-In the Autumn term 2018 all our pupils will be learning how tho keep themselves safe online through the "Think You Know" programme, taught as part of the Computing curriculum. www.Thinkyouknow.co.uk and The Adventures of Kara, Winston and the SMART crew.
+All our pupils have learnt about how to keep themselves safe online through the "Think You Know" programme, taught as part of the Computing curriculum called Jesse and Friends and The Adventures of Kara, Winston and the SMART crew.
 For more information and advice on child internet safety please click on the link below.